juha-h/baresip-studio/README.md

 PCMU/PCMA and opus voice codecs, as well as ZRTP and (DTLS) SRTP media encapsulation.

+Motivated by need for secure SIP user agent for Android that does not depend on third party push notification services.

 The static libraries and include files in distribution directory have been produced using https://github.com/alfredh/baresip-android.
 Use latest versions of baresip, re, and rem.
 Then apply reg.c-patch to